kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	//
 	// Interceptor should periodically report on an eviction progress by updating the
 	// .status.heartbeatTime field.
 If this field is not updated within 30 minutes, the eviction
 	// request is passed over to the next interceptor at a higher index.
-If there is none and if the
+If there is no other
-	// target is a pod, it is evicted using the imperative Eviction API.
+	// interceptor and the target is a pod, the last default imperative-eviction.k8s.io interceptor
+	// will evict the pod using the imperative Eviction API (/evict endpoint).
 	//
 	// This field must not be set upon creation.
 Instead, it is resolved when the EvictionRequest
 	// object is created upon admission.
 The field is populated from Pod's
 	// .spec.evictionInterceptors.
+	//
+	// A default interceptor called imperative-eviction.k8s.io is appended to the end of the list if
+	// target is a pod.
+It will call the /evict API endpoint.
+This call may not succeed due to
+	// PodDisruptionBudgets, which may block the pod termination.
+It will set the FailedEvictions
+	// interceptor condition and try again with a backoff.
 	//
 	// The maximum length of the interceptors list is 100.
 	// This field is immutable.